Switch to ADA Accessible Theme

 4th or subsequent (felony) 90 days – 6 years 2 + $2000 – $500,000 48 – 120 hours

-*Regarding the 2-day jail sentence for a first DWAI and the 5-day jail sentence for a first DUI, the judge can suspend the jail sentence on the condition you undergo an alcohol and drug evaluation.
-Pursuant to the outcome of this evaluation, the judge will order you to attend alcohol or drug education classes and therapy.
+Regarding the 2-day jail sentence for a first DWAI and the 5-day jail sentence for a first DUI, the judge can suspend the jail sentence upon successful completion of an alcohol evaluation and any recommended treatment.

 ** Regarding facing a DUI with a BAC of 0.20 or greater, you face a mandatory jail sentence of at least ten days.
 Although the judge cannot suspend this jail sentence, he or she can utilize sentencing alternatives rather than require that you serve straight jail time in the county jail.
 Sentencing alternatives in Colorado can include in-home detention, work release, day reporting, or weekend work programs depending on the County.

 ***If you are facing a second DUI/DWAI offense, the date of your prior will determine if you will be required to do 10 days of straight jail or if sentencing alternatives are available to you.
-While 10 days of jail are mandatory on any second offense, if your prior offense is older than 5 years from the date of offense on the new charge, you can serve the 10 days of jail utilizing a sentencing alternative rather that straight jail time.
+While 10 days of jail are mandatory on any second offense, if your prior offense is older than 5 years from the date of offense on the new charge, you can serve the 10 days of jail through a sentencing alternative.

 You were Arrested for Driving Under the Influence on or after January 1, 2023